-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 description variable in the

 meta(name='description') element.
-We will create those variables in our routes later.
+We’ll create those variables in our routes later.

-We also include, at the bottom of the page, three JS files, jQuery, jQuery Modal and a main.js file which will contain all of our custom JS code for the front-end.
-Be sure to download those packages and put them in a
+For styling purposes, we’re including the Bulma CSS framework and Font Awesome from a CDN.
+We’re also including a

-static/public/scripts/ directory.
-We are going to make them public in the Serving Static Files section.
+main.js file at the bottom of the page, which will contain all of our custom JavaScript code for the front end.
+Please create that file now in a

-On our home page, we will show a list containing all the notes in our database and a button that will show a modal window with a form that allows us to create a new note via Ajax.
+On our home page, we’ll show a list of all the notes in our database and a button that will show a modal window with a form that allows us to create a new note via Ajax.

 Create a file in